 How to Find a Track

-Finding somewhere to run can prove difficult so consider finding a track to run on.
-The advantages are the track will be well maintained, level and accurately measured so there is not even the need to own one of those fitness trackers because all you have to do is count how many time you travel around the track.
+Finding somewhere safe to run can prove difficult, so consider finding a track to run on.
+The advantages are the track will typically be well maintained, level and accurately measured so there is not even the need to own one of those fitness trackers because all you have to do is count how many time you travel around the track.
+Add the obvious advantage of no car or bike traffic whizzing by you, and you have a great setup for an excellent workout.
 Some may have floodlighting for your evening runs.

 There have been medical studies that have proven that short intense exercises for approximately 45 seconds, then stopping for a minute or two and then back to intense exercise is also good for your health and a quick way to improve fitness and lose weight.
 You might be inspired by Usain Bolt and want to be able to run fast so a running track will be ideal.